コンテンツにスキップ

 By the way, when I only listened to rock music, I was of course the latter.

-"Young Hoshino," who suddenly appears, is one of the characters in Murakami Haruki's novel "Kafka on the Shore."
+"Young Hoshino," who suddenly appears, is one of the characters in Haruki Murakami's novel "Kafka on the Shore."

 Hoshino, a young man who had not had much interest in classical music until then, was lost in thought while listening to music playing in a coffee shop.
-He fell in love with the piece.
-The piece playing at that time was Beethoven's "Archduke Trio" performed by the "Million Dollar Trio."
+He fell in love with the piece that was playing at the time.
+The piece that was playing was Beethoven's "Archduke Trio" performed by the "Million Dollar Trio."

 This song will play an important role in the story that follows.